Back to top

 Curriculum Impact

-Within art and design, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry-based learning opportunities.
-Emphasis is placed on investigative learning opportunities to help children gain a coherent knowledge and understanding of each unit of work covered throughout the school.
+Within Art and Design, we aim to create a supportive and collaborative ethos for learning by providing investigative and enquiry-based opportunities.
+We emphasise investigative learning to help children gain a coherent knowledge and understanding of each unit of work covered throughout the school.
+Our Art and Design curriculum is planned to demonstrate progression.
+We focus on the development of knowledge and skills, with discreet vocabulary progression forming part of the units of work.
+We measure the impact of our curriculum through the following methods:

-• Summative assessment of pupil discussions about their learning.
+• Summative assessments of pupil discussions about their learning.

-• Images and videos of the children’s practical learning.
+• Collecting images and videos of the children’s practical learning.

-• Interviewing the pupils about their learning (pupil voice).
+• Interviewing pupils about their learning (pupil voice).

 Progression of Skills and Knowledge